-- I. A team is allowed one default without being ejected from further competition.
-Upon defaulting for a second time, the team may be removed from the remainder of the league schedule.
-Each such default results in a penalty of \$ 35.00. - 2.
-Notwithstanding the above, any team that defaults its first game or match, may be removed from further competition and penalized \$ 70.00. - 3.
-Players from teams that have defaulted out of a league are not barred from playing, but may enter the players' pool and be assigned to another team that is already entered in the league. - 4.
-A team defaulting out of a league may be replaced by a team from the waiting list.
+2. After the first game, each default will be penalized \$35 and the team may be removed from further competition.

+- 3. Players from teams that have defaulted out of a league are not barred from playing, but may join another team in the league. - 4.
+A team defaulting out of a league may be replaced by a team from the wait list.
 The 'new' team begins play with a 'clean' record (no wins, losses, ties, or defaults).
-If no team is available from the waiting list, the defaulting team may be offered re-entrance to the league, and will continue with its previous record (i.e. does not receive a 'clean' record).

-5. When a team defaults out of a league, all games that would have involved that team will be removed from the schedule and standings (ie. future opponents do not receive "free" wins).
-The results from games that the defaulting team actually did play will remain in the standings, including games defaulted at the game site.
+If no team is available from the wait list, the defaulting team may be offered re-entrance to the league, and will continue with its previous record (i.e. does not receive a 'clean' record). - 5.
+When a team defaults out of a league, all games that would have involved that team will be removed from the schedule and standings and become practices for their remaining opponents (i.e. future opponents do not receive "free" wins).
+The results from games that the defaulting team actually did play will remain in the standings, including games defaulted at game time.